Product Search

 density, such as isostatic pressing treatment, infiltration technology, etc.

-exploring 3D printing to improve combat readiness and affordability.
-Ceramic 3D
+to improve combat readiness and affordability.
+Ceramic 3D printing has proved

-printing has proved to be used to produce metal casting cores and molds, which
+to be used to produce metal casting cores and molds, which greatly saves time

-greatly saves time and cost.
-In this regard, ceramic 3D printing can be used to
+and cost.
+In this regard, ceramic 3D printing can be used to mold traditional

-mold traditional parts and manufacture new wings with improved cooling channel
+parts and manufacture new wings with improved cooling channel designs, which

-disruptive innovative technology used in extreme environments, which can meet
+innovative technology used in extreme environments, which can meet the needs of

-the needs of high-temperature materials (such as ultra-high temperature
+high-temperature materials (such as ultra-high temperature ceramics) and

-ceramics) and complex geometry.
-However, there is a lack of 3D printing process
+complex geometry.
+However, there is a lack of 3D printing process that can be

-that can be produced at low cost and on a large scale to produce high-strength
+produced at low cost and on a large scale to produce high-strength and damage

-and damage resistant ceramics.
-An attractive area of early ceramic additive
+resistant ceramics.
+An attractive area of early ceramic additive manufacturing

-manufacturing is the low-cost engine development of small UAV, which can
+is the low-cost engine development of small UAV, which can significantly

-significantly improve the performance of the engine.
-In these applications, the
+improve the performance of the engine.
+In these applications, the higher

-higher component failure risk has a relatively insignificant impact, which can
+component failure risk has a relatively insignificant impact, which can be